AndCre87/SUMS/README.md

 We employ simulated covariates of both time-homogeneous (categorical and continuous) and time-varying (continuous) types.
 The data are then fitted using the proposed SUMS package.

-Along the setting of the package, the user can specify three different modelling options for the random effect distirbution:
+Along the setting of the package, the user can specify three different modelling options for the random effect distirbution:<br>
 (i)   Mixture with random number of components (Argiento and De Iorio 2019)<br>
 (ii)  DP-mixture<br>
 (iii) Parametric Mixture with one component

-Furthermore, prior elicitation can be selected for the graph inclusion probability eta between:
+Furthermore, prior elicitation can be selected for the graph inclusion probability eta between:<br>
 (i)   Beta prior<br>
 (ii)  Size-based prior (Armstrong et al., 2009)<br>
 (iii) Fixed value of eta